 If you’ve only just picked up a Nintendo Switch or you’re looking for some new fighting games to play on the handheld console of wonders, we’ve compiled a list of the best that the genre and the console has to offer.
-It’s not in any particular order, so don’t get in a huff because your favourite game doesn’t hold the number one spot, but here’s all the best Switch fighting games.
+Because we’re also feeling extra spicy, we’ve even ranked them.
+Here’s all the best Switch fighting games.

 Developer: Sirlin Games Publisher: Sirlin Games

 We might have mentioned the struggles that can be encountered when trying to play a Switch fighting game using those Joy-Con buttons.
 Not sure how I’m supposed to nail a Shoryuken input with buttons instead of a D-Pad, but thankfully Fantasy Strike ignores those potential problems by offering a fighting game with no executional barriers whatsoever.

 Instead of trying to attempt more complicated inputs to perform special moves, all special moves in Fantasy Strike are simply tied to buttons, meaning all of your best tools are a mere button press away.
 With the simplified control scheme, even the most novice of fighting game players can become a competitive force in no time at all, something that most other fighting games struggle with.